kidGodzilla/fkkk-paywalls/README.md

 I got sick of clicking links that result in a paywall or a nagging ad.
 Spent 20 minutes to create an extension to just stop visiting those sites altogether.

 1. See a paywall?
 Too many ads?
 Annoying popups?
-Outline it instead!
+[Outline](https://outline.com/) it instead!
-2. Each time you use Outline, we'll ask if you want to always use Outline on a site.
+2. Each time you use [Outline](https://outline.com/), we'll ask if you want to always use [Outline](https://outline.com/) on a site.
-3. Skip straight to the Outline the next time you click a link on a site that uses paywalls.
+3. Skip straight to the [Outline](https://outline.com/) the next time you click a link on a site that uses paywalls.

 [![Watch the video](https://thumbs.gfycat.com/CoordinatedAliveGalapagosmockingbird-size_restricted.gif)](https://gfycat.com/ifr/CoordinatedAliveGalapagosmockingbird)

+## Why isn't this on the Chrome Web Store?

+Google has a policy for what is and isn't allowed on the Chrome Web Store.
+Unfortunately, they seem to twist this policy to ban any extension that helps users bypass paywalls, or reduce you exposure to certain types of advertising.

+This may or may not be related to Google's primary source of revenue (advertising).

 ## Installation